-- (4c) In the case of mixed contracts, the applicable rules should be determined in function of the main subject of the contract where the different parts which constitute the contract are objectively not separable.
+- [4d] In the case of mixed contracts, the applicable rules should be determined in function of the main subject of the contract where the different parts which constitute the contract are objectively not separable.
 It should therefore be clarified how contracting authorities should determine whether the different parts are separable or not.
 Such clarification should be based on the relevant jurisprudence of the Court of Justice of the European Union.

 The determination should be carried out on a case-by-case basis, in which the expressed or presumed intentions of the contracting parties to regard the various aspects making up a mixed contract as indivisible should not be sufficient, but should be supported by objective evidence capable of justifying them and of establishing the need to conclude a single contract.
 Such a justified need to conclude a single contract could for instance be present in case of the construction of one single building, a part of which to be used directly by the contracting authority concerned and another part to be operated on a concessions basis, for instance to provide parking facilities to the public.

 - (5) [copied to 37a]

-- (6) [...]
+- (6)

-- (7) [...]
+- (7)

 - (8) Council Decision 94/800/EC of 22 December 1994 concerning the conclusion on behalf of the European Community, as regards matters within its competence, of the Agreements reached in the Uruguay Round multilateral negotiations (1986 to 1994) approved in particular the World Trade Organisation Agreement on Government Procurement, hereinafter referred to as the 'Agreement'.
 The aim of the Agreement is to establish a multilateral framework of balanced rights and obligations relating to public contracts with a view to achieving the liberalisation and expansion of world trade.
-For contracts covered by Annexes I, II, IV and V and the General Notes to the European Union's Appendix 1 to the Agreement, as well as by other relevant international agreements by which the Union is bound, contracting authorities should fulfil the obligations under these agreements by applying this Directive to economic operators of third countries that are signatories to the agreements. - (9) The Agreement applies to contracts above certain thresholds, set in the Agreement and expressed as special drawing rights.
+For contracts covered by Annexes I, II, IV and V and the General Notes to the European Union's Appendix 1 to the Agreement, as well as by other relevant international agreements by which the Union is bound, contracting authorities should fulfil the obligations under these agreements by applying this Directive to economic operators of third countries that are signatories to the agreements.

+- (9) The Agreement applies to contracts above certain thresholds, set in the Agreement and expressed as special drawing rights.
 The thresholds laid down by this Directive should be aligned to ensure that they correspond to the euro equivalents of the thresholds of the Agreement.
-Provision should also be made for periodic reviews of the thresholds expressed in euros so as to adjust them, by way of a purely mathematical operation, to possible variations in the value of the euro in relation to the special drawing right. - (9a) It should be clarified that, for the purpose of estimating the thresholds, the notion of similar supplies should be understood as products which are intended for identical or similar uses, e.g. supplies of a range of foods or of different items of office furniture.
+Provision should also be made for periodic reviews of the thresholds expressed in euros so as to adjust them, by way of a purely mathematical operation, to possible variations in the value of the euro in relation to the special drawing right. - (9a) It should be clarified that, for the estimation of the value of a contract, all revenues have to be taken into account, whether received from the contracting authority or from third parties.

+It should also be clarified that, for the purpose of estimating the thresholds, the notion of similar supplies should be understood as products which are intended for identical or similar uses, e.g. supplies of a range of foods or of different items of office furniture.
 Typically, an economic operator being active in the field concerned would be likely to carry such supplies as part of his normal product range.